lsimons/caseum/docs/guides/whiteboarding.md

 There are great free mobile apps that help process whiteboard pictures.
 Try Microsoft Lens ([Android](https://play.google.com/store/apps/details?id=com.microsoft.office.officelens), [iOS](https://apps.apple.com/us/app/office-lens/id975925059)) or Adobe Scan ([Android](https://play.google.com/store/apps/details?id=com.adobe.scan.android), [iOS](https://apps.apple.com/us/app/adobe-scan-pdf-ocr-scanner/id1199564834)).
 Try Post-It ([Android](https://apps.apple.com/us/app/post-it/id920127738), [iOS](https://play.google.com/store/apps/details?id=com.mmm.postit)) if you have a whiteboard full of post-it notes.
 Have such apps on your phone before the session.

 There are also great mobile apps for keeping digital records.
 If you use Slack, have the slack app on your phone.
-If you use SharePoint, have the onedrive app on your phone.
+If you use SharePoint, have the OneDrive app on your phone.
 Log into the apps beforehand and try uploading some pictures with them.

 ### Have lots of good materials